siinn/InsightProject/README.md

 # Improved Recommender System for Medium

+## Summary
-> Improved collaborative filtering for new users on Medium by engineering new user features using <b>LightFM</b> model.
+_Improved collaborative filtering for new users on Medium by engineering new user features using <b>LightFM</b> model.
 User features are extracted from user profiles using <b>tokenizer NLTK</b> and <b>Rake NLTK</b>.
 Data is collected frmo Medium by web scraping using Python.
-Web application is built using Python, Flask, Dash and hosted on AWS.
+Web application is built using Python, Flask, Dash and hosted on AWS._

-**Table of Contents:**
-- Table of Contents
-{:toc}

 ## Introduction